Explore your data on the Campaigns tab

 - Multi-segment analysis lets you slice and dice your data with finer granularity in your tables and charts.

-- Custom charts let you quickly visualise the patterns and trends in your data.
+- Custom charts let you quickly visualize the patterns and trends in your data.

 Find out how to explore your data with the Report Editor.